Average liar count for degree-2 Frobenius pseudoprimes

-\begin{definition}[\cite{Grantham01}] Let $f(x) \in \Z[x]$ be a monic polynomial of degree $d$ and discriminant $\Delta$.
-Then composite $n$ is a Frobenius pseudoprime with respect to $f(x)$ if the following conditions all hold. \begin{enumerate} \item (Integer Divisibility) We have $\gcd(n, f(0)\Delta) = 1$.
+\begin{definition}[\cite{Grantham01}, Section 3] Let $f(x) \in \Z[x]$ be a monic polynomial of degree $d$ and discriminant $\Delta$.
+Then odd composite $n$ is a Frobenius pseudoprime with respect to $f(x)$ if the following conditions all hold. \begin{enumerate} \item (Integer Divisibility) We have $\gcd(n, f(0)\Delta) = 1$.

 \item (Factorization) Let $f_0(x) = f(x) \pmod{n}$.
 Define $F_i(x) = \gcmd(x^{n^i}-x, f_{i-1}(x))$ and $f_i(x) = f_{i-1}(x)/F_i(x)$ for $1 \leq i \leq d$.
 All of the $\gcmd$s exist and $f_d(x) = 1$.

 \item (Frobenius) For $2 \leq i \leq d$, $F_i(x) \mid F_i(x^n)$.